Here is everything you need to know to cast your ballot and make your voice heard.

 I have requested my absentee ballot.
 Now what?

 Your absentee ballot must be in the container-return envelope and arrive at the county board of elections office no later than 5 p.m. on Election Day.
-Postmarked absentee ballots will still be accepted if they arrive no later that 5 p.m.
-Nov.
-6. Ballots without a postmark must be received by Election Day.
+Postmarked absentee ballots will still be accepted if they arrive no later than 5 p.m. the Friday after Election Day.
+Ballots without a postmark must be received by Election Day.

-If you’re interested in becoming an election worker for 2020, let the State Board of Elections know.
+If you’re interested in becoming an election worker, let the State Board of Elections know.